AnswerDotAI/fasthtml-example/code_editor/README.md

-# Chess Example
+# Code Editor Example

-Minimal example showing how to have a multiplayer chess game.
-Uses websockets to allow for real-time updates.
+Minimal example showing how to have a web based code editor.
+This example also shows how you can separate out your code into components inspired by React.

 ## Setup